RSE-Sheffield/dl-demystified-course/slides/02_neural_networks.md

 ### Error and Loss

-We need a way good way to quantify how far our prediction is from our goal.
+We need a good way to quantify how far our prediction is from our goal.

 <object type="image/svg+xml" data="assets/img/neuralnetwork-initialisation.svg" style="background: white; width: 80%; margin-top: 1em">
 </object>